bhavessh/bhavessh/README.md

 - 👋 Hi, I’m @bhavessh
 - 👀 I’m interested in Full Stack Development , AI, Cloud Computing and Machine Learning and in data science
-- 🌱 I’m currently learning Python and Java and i am doing UI/UX
+- 🌱 I’m currently learning Python and Java and C language and i am doing UI/UX
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on figma.
+So i can get good partner who can tell me that is it looking nice or i need to improve it ...
 - 📫 How to reach me just drop me mail or message

 <!---